Rocket Lab to go public via SPAC at valuation of $4.1 billion – TechCrunch

 The launch company was founded in 2006, and is led by founder Peter Beck.
 In 2013, it opened its California headquarters, and it has already completed its first U.S. launch facility at Wallops Island, Virginia.
 The company’s Electron launch vehicle can carry small payloads to orbit, and is designed to cater to the growing small satellite market, with a focus on responsive and flexible launch options.

-Rocket Lab has performed launches on behalf of the U.S. government, including national security payloads, and that’s a key revenue opportunity for it gown forward.
-Currently, it says it has a backlog of customers, with a projection that it will be ‘EBITDA positive’ in 2023 after adjustments, and fully cash-flow positive by 2024, with a projected run rate of over $1 billion in revenue by 2026.
+Rocket Lab has performed launches on behalf of the U.S. government, including national security payloads, and that’s a key revenue opportunity for it going forward.
+Currently, it says it has a backlog of customers, with a projection that it will be “EBITDA positive” in 2023 after adjustments, and fully cash-flow positive by 2024, with a projected run rate of over $1 billion in revenue by 2026.

 The company has focused on increasing its ability to launch more frequently in a number of ways.
-It’s been steadily improving its production capacity, with a focus on its large automated carbon fiber production capabilities.
-It has also established its U.S. launch site, as mentioned, and will soon open its second launch pad at its existing New Zealand launch site, which is fully privately-owned by Rocket Lab itself.
+It’s been steadily improving its production capacity, with a focus on its large automated carbon-fiber production capabilities.
+It has also established its U.S. launch site, as mentioned, and will soon open its second launch pad at its existing New Zealand launch site, which is fully privately owned by Rocket Lab itself.
 It’s also working on making its Electron vehicle partially reusable, which founder Beck says will help it turn around launches more quickly.

-Finally, it also just announced a new heavier-lift launch vehicle called Neutron, with a launch payload capacity of 8 tons – around 16,000 lbs.
+Finally, it also just announced a new heavier-lift launch vehicle called Neutron, with a launch payload capacity of eight tons — around 16,000 lbs.